crdx/mission/README.md

 Only one type is currently supported: `sendmail`.

-An email will be sent via `sendmail` to the user set in the `user.name` field when the run starts and finishes.
+An email will be sent via `sendmail` to the email set in the `user.email` field when the run starts and finishes.

 The run log without filtered items (see [filters](#filters)) will be included in the email.